top of page

 Shri Krishna Temple in Udupi

-In the Udupi Shri Krishna Temple, the idol of Lord Krishna is that of a small boy (Balkrishna).
-Although visitors cannot view the idol directly, it is known to be very beautiful.
-Instead, devotees can look at the deity through a silver-plated window with nine holes, called ‘Navagraha Kitiki’.
-These holes depict the ten incarnations of Lord Vishnu.
-Another unique characteristic of the Shri Krishna temple is that unlike other temples where the idol is placed facing East, the idol in the Shri Krishna temple faces West.
+At the Udupi Shri Krishna Temple, the idol represents a small boy, Balkrishna.
+While the idol cannot be viewed directly, devotees can see it through a silver-plated window with nine holes called ‘Navagraha Kitiki’.
+This window features the ten incarnations of Lord Vishnu.
+Another unique aspect of the temple is that, unlike most temples, the idol faces West instead of East.

 The Legend of the West-Facing Balkrishna Idol

-In earlier times, people belonging to lower castes were forbidden from entering temples.
-Kanakadasa, a pious devotee of Lord Krishna, longed to get a glimpse of his lord.
-However, he was denied entry because he belonged to a low caste.
+In the past, people from lower castes were often barred from entering temples.
+Kanakadasa, a devoted follower of Lord Krishna, yearned to see his deity but was refused entry due to his caste.

 Content Writer